Evalenc6/Capstone-Project-Pod10/readme.md

 The following BONUS features are implemented:

-- [ ] Added digital wireframe/mockup image(s)
+- [X] Added digital wireframe/mockup image(s)
-- [ ] Added a GIF of an interactive prototype

-The following EXTRA features are implemented:

-- [ ] List anything else that you added to improve your submission!

 ## Notes

-Here's a place for any other notes on this milestone!
+Learned how to create custom mds through the website called HackMD as well as working in a team to brainstorm an app idea.